pialuna/jovo-sample-app-voicecms/README.md

 In `src/app.js` the Voice CMS Jovo Plugin is initialized.
-Insert here the endpoint of your Voice CMS API and the id of your project in the CMS.
+As options, pass the endpoint of your Voice CMS API and the ID of your project in the CMS.
 ```javascript
 app.use(
 	// ...